Prosthetic Joint Infections

 - Candida species

-- Typical pathogens by time of onset following prosthesis placement:
+- Typical pathogens by the time of onset following prosthesis placement:

-- Early infection (0-3 months post-op): predominantly S. aureus, β-hemolytic strep, Gram-negative bacilli
+- Early infection (0-3 months post-op): predominantly S. aureus, β-hemolytic streptococci, Gram-negative bacilli, polymicrobial infection, anaerobic

-- Delayed (3 mos-2 yrs): usual pathogens include coagulase-negative Staphylococci,S. aureus , P. acnes
+- Delayed (3 mos-2 yrs): usual pathogens include coagulase-negative Staphylococci,S. aureus,C. acnes, Enterococcus spp.

-- Late (>2 yrs): S. aureus, coagulase-negative Staphylococci, viridans Streptococci, Enterococci, P. acnes
+- Late (>2 yrs): S. aureus, coagulase-negative Staphylococci, viridans Streptococci, Enterococci, C. acnes

 - Less common: Gram-negatives